openstack-k8s-operators/data-plane-adoption/docs/openstack/troubleshooting.md

 ```

-In order to solve this issue we need to get a valid pull-secret from the official [Red Hat console site](https://console.redhat.com/openshift/install/pull-secret),
+To solve this issue we need to get a valid pull-secret from the official [Red Hat console site](https://console.redhat.com/openshift/install/pull-secret),
 store this pull secret locally in a machine with access to the Kubernetes API (service node), and then run:

 ```
 oc set data secret/pull-secret -n openshift-config --from-file=.dockerconfigjson=<pull_secret_location.json>
 ```

-The previous commmand will make available the authentication information in all the cluster's compute nodes,
+The previous command will make available the authentication information in all the cluster's compute nodes,
 then trigger a new pod deployment to pull the container image with:

 ```